-It seems like these Rüppell’s Vultures (Gyps rueppelli) are following our footsteps.
+It seems like these Rüppell’s Vultures are following our footsteps.
 This time, we didn’t even go to see them.
 They came to us!

 Early morning today, we went to Smir wetland for our usual birding and also to survey the local heronry to see the progression of the breeding season of the Eurasian Spoonbill (Platalea leucorodia) and the Glossy Ibis (Pleagadis falcinillus).

-As we expected there was a cow carcass and we found the vultures actively feeding on it.
+As we expected, we found the vultures actively feeding on a cow carcass.
 We counted 3 Rüppell’s and 32 Griffon Vultures (Gyps fulvus).
 We took photographs of the birds in different sittings (at the carcass, in the open field and on the trees…).
 It was difficult to record all three Rüppell’s Vultures in one photo because the group was moving around, but we managed to take some poor pictures showing all three together.

 In late afternoon, the vultures split into 2 groups and some of them went to roost on the trees.
 A local Black-winged Kite (Elanus caeruleus) was seen mobbing some vultures that were roosting near his nest.